rodber/wordle-cli/README.md

 * Get the latest binary from the [releases page](https://github.com/rodber/wordle-cli/releases/)
 * Run `wordle-cli` from your terminal

+Windows users can run `wsl ./wordle-cli` from the Windows terminal.

 ## Run using Docker

 ```sh